ZGood74/CS300-8-1-Journal/README.md

 Final Thoughts
 This project has been a transformative experience, enhancing my coding skills and understanding of software development.
 It has prepared me to tackle more complex programming challenges and has instilled in me the importance of using appropriate data structures and coding practices to create robust and scalable applications.

-Feel free to modify these responses further to better fit your specific experiences and insights.
-If you need more help or have additional questions, let me know!